 When asking yourself about which colours to consider for which rooms, you must first consider the effect that you are trying to create in that space.

 For instance, reds can stimulate our energy levels, the associating emotional effects being a heightened sense of love, passion and power.
 These emotions may work well in spaces such as dining rooms and living rooms, where we generally interact with others, but may not serve areas such as offices or kitchens.

 Yellows communicate happiness, creativity and light-heartedness, and suit spaces such as bathrooms, kitchens, living rooms.
 Greens tend to have a calming effect, relieving stress, and so may be better suited to the bedroom or the study.
 Blues are soothing, and also suggest the idea of freshness and vitality, which may work well in rooms such as bathrooms and bedrooms.

 Whites gives us the feeling of cleanliness, but also tend to make a room feel larger, which is why they work so well in kitchens and bathrooms, which are far more appealing when clean, and which are also usually smaller than other rooms.

 Greys work in most rooms, and suggest a feeling of comfort and order.
 Browns also tend to work in most main rooms as they provide feelings of comfort and sophistication.

 As stated previously, the art of increasing your property’s value is the art of creating a place that people fall instantly in love with.
-Through these five simple methods, that needn’t cost the earth, you can take any property from drab and unappealing, to attractive and valuable, and instantly supercharge your plans for sale or rent by creating a sense of wonder in your potential buyer or renter.
+Through these six simple methods, that needn’t cost the earth, you can take any property from drab and unappealing, to attractive and valuable.
+Instantly supercharge your plans for sale or rent by creating a sense of wonder in your potential buyer or renter.